 American Pizza Slice

 Our favourite toppings include the Little Italy (homemade meatballs smothered in 100% mozzarella) and the roasted veg with goats’ cheese.
-Grab and go in their shop area, or sit-head upstairs for a more traditional sit-down slice.
+Grab and go in their shop area, or sit-head upstairs for a lazy sit-down slice.

 122 Bold St

-Favourably reviewed by The Guardian’s Jay Rayner, who rated their falafel as a “marvelous thing”, Maray was arguably one of the first Bold Street restaurants to kick-start a Liverpool food revolution of recent years.
+Favourably reviewed by The Guardian’s Jay Rayner, who rated their falafel as a “marvellous thing”, Maray was arguably one of the first Bold Street restaurants to kick-start the Liverpool food revolution of recent years.

 Serving up small plates inspired by global cuisines, their delectable dishes are now a regular favourite for any Liverpool foodie.
-From their famous falafel with hummus and tabbouleh, to showstopper plates such as Lebanese cured salmon with cucumber, radish and labneh and just-pink flat iron steak with roasted pineapple, each dish is a perfectly curated morsel of flavor.
+From their famous falafel with hummus and tabbouleh, to showstopper plates such as Lebanese cured salmon with cucumber, radish and labneh and those just-pink flat iron steaks with roasted pineapple.
+Each dish a perfectly curated morsel of flavour.